benCombe/Shopimy/Documents/TASKS.md

 ## ⚠️ Technical Debt & Refactoring

--   [ ] ⚠️ **Review `ItemsController.cs`:** Decide whether to reintegrate, replace, or remove the commented-out stock update logic.
-Ensure stock updates are handled correctly elsewhere if removed.
 -   [X] ⚠️ **Review `ItemsController.cs`:** Removed the old commented-out `ItemsController.cs` as it was replaced by the updated `ItemController.cs`.
 -   [ ] 🧊 **Refactor Large Components:** Review components for potential breakdown into smaller, reusable parts (check against `.cursorrules` file size limit).
 -   [ ] 🧊 **Consolidate API Calls:** Review frontend services for potential consolidation or optimization of HTTP requests.